-There are many books on Norse mythology, and it can be difficult to decide which one to buy.
+There are many books about Norse mythology, and it can be difficult to decide which one to buy.
 I know, I have been there myself.
 That is exactly why I made this list, I want you to pick the best Norse mythology book for your needs.
 You do not need to have any prior knowledge about the topic, all of the books in this list can be picked up and read by anyone.

 Most of the books are more geared toward adults, with fewer images and more text, while one of them is a great book for children with many pictures and illustrations.